The Diagrammatic Spherical Category: Standard Diagrammatics

 \begin{defn} To construct $Kar(\mathcal{M}_{BS, Q})$, take $\mathcal{M}_{BS, Q}$ and include new objects $s^{std}$ for $s \in S$, called reflection indices.
 The identity on $s^{std}$ is represented by a dashed line, as in $\mathcal{M}^{std}$.
 We then include new morphisms $\pi : s \rightarrow s^{\text{std}}$ and $\iota : s^{\text{std}} \rightarrow s$ in $Kar(\mathcal{M}_{BS, Q})$, which we call \textit{bivalent vertices}.

 The morphisms $\pi$ and $\iota$ satisfy the following relations.

 Note that we are not considering our diagrams up to isotopy\footnote{More precisely, solid strands are allowed to move under isotopy, just as in $\mathcal{M}_{BS, Q}$, whereas dotted strands and the maps $\pi, \; \iota$ are not.}.
 In fact, in the end isotopic diagrams in $Kar(\mathcal{M}_{BS, Q})$ will only be the same up to sign.
-This concludes the definition of $Kar(\mathcal{M}_{BS, Q})$. \end{defn} The morphisms $\pi$ and $\iota$\footnote{More precisely, we would need a factor of $\frac{1}{\al_s}$ in $\pi$ or $\iota$ to be the projection and inclusion morphisms.} express projection and inclusion of a direct summand $s^{std}$ of $s$.
-By putting these morphisms next to one-another, we can see that any object of $Kar(\mathcal{M}_{BS, Q})$ decomposes as a direct sum of sequences of reflection indices.
+This concludes the definition of $Kar(\mathcal{M}_{BS, Q})$. \end{defn}